 Advance care planning

-For documents to be legally binding, the person needs to have capacity at the time of signing the document.
-Capacity includes the ability to understand the choices that are available and the consequences of decisions, as well as the ability to communicate choices.
-If there could be any doubt about the person's capacity, it's important to talk to both their doctor and their lawyer about this.
+For any of these documents to be legally binding, the person needs to have capacity at the time of signing the document.
+Having capacity means the person has the ability to understand the choices that are available and the consequences of decisions, as well as the ability to communicate.

 Preparing a will

 Making a will is not difficult, but it needs to be prepared and written in the right way to be legally valid.
-It is best to ask a lawyer to help you or contact the Public Trustee in your state or territory (visit publictrusteesaustralia.com for links).
+It is best to ask a lawyer to help you or contact the Public Trustee in your state or territory.

 Ways to say goodbye